Fantaluca/Projet/README.md

 - [Building from Source](#building-from-source)

 ## Overview

-This project implements a sophisticated solver for shallow water equations, employing finite difference methods with both OpenMP for single-machine parallelism and MPI for distributed computing capabilities.
-The solver is designed for high performance and scalability across various computing architectures.
+This project was developed as part of the [INFO0939](https://people.montefiore.uliege.be/geuzaine/INFO0939/) High-Performance Scientific Computing course at the University of Liège.
+The main objective was to enhance the performance of a finite difference solver for shallow water equations through various parallel computing paradigms:

+- Shared-memory parallelism using OpenMP
+- Distributed computing using MPI
+- GPU acceleration (upcoming feature)

 ## Mathematical Model